yonrasgg/TechNomadiX/_posts/2020-03-21-data-structures-lists-tuples-dictionaries-sets-python.md

     alt: Python Data Structures
 ---

-**Summary**: In this post, we explore the fundamental data structures in Python: lists, tuples, dictionaries, and sets.
+In this post, we explore the fundamental data structures in Python: lists, tuples, dictionaries, and sets.
 You'll learn how each of these data structures works, their use cases, and see examples of common operations that can be performed with them.

-## Lists in Python 📜
+## Lists in Python

 A **list** in Python is a versatile data structure that can contain multiple elements of different types, such as integers, strings, or other objects.
 Lists are **mutable**, meaning you can change their elements after they have been created.
 You can add, remove, and modify list elements easily.